coolya/brimir/README.md

 ## Visiting the AST

 The conceptId becomes important when we want to inspect the AST.
-By encoding the conceptId as a type we can use it inside a `swith` statement and get typesafe access to the AST.
+By encoding the conceptId as a type we can use it inside a `switch` statement and get typesafe access to the AST.
 The set of available concepts is encoded as a union type.

 ```typescript
 import { MakeConcept } from "brimir";